websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-navigation/managing-page-hierarchies.md

 ## Organizing Pages

-Drag and drop pages to reorder their position in the page hierarchy (and subsequently the default navigation that users see) or to nest them as sub-pages.
+You can drag and drop one more Pages to reorder their position in the page hierarchy (and subsequently the default navigation that users see) or to nest them as sub-pages.
 The page at the top of the list is the first page that users see automatically when visiting your Site.
 You can treat this as the site's landing page.

 ### Reordering Pages